Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: Introduction

-Building on these insights, we introduce \emph{MathSpatial}, a unified framework for spatial reasoning in multimodal large language models based on simple mathematical spatial problems. \emph{MathSpatial} advances the field along three complementary dimensions: \emph{rigorous evaluation}, \emph{large-scale data}, and \emph{interpretable methodology}, providing a systematic foundation for research and development.
+Building on these insights, we introduce \emph{MathSpatial}, a large-scale dataset and benchmark ecosystem for mathematical spatial reasoning in MLLMs.
+Grounded in simple yet diagnostic mathematical spatial problems, \emph{MathSpatial} advances the field along three dimensions: \emph{rigorous evaluation} through a carefully curated benchmark, \emph{large-scale training data} with verified solutions, and \emph{structured annotations} that support interpretable reasoning, providing a systematic foundation for both research and model development.

-To mitigate \emph{perceptual confounds}, we design \emph{MathSpatial-Bench}, a benchmark of 2{,}000 problems that isolates spatial reasoning from perception.
-Unlike prior datasets built on natural scenes or complex renderings~\citep{ma2024_3dsrbench,wang2024spatialeval}, \emph{MathSpatial-Bench} employs clean geometric problems with minimal background and texture, ensuring that errors reflect reasoning rather than visual noise.
-The benchmark covers three major categories—Holistic Recognition, Generative Inference, and Abstract Deduction—further divided into 11 subcategories, enabling fine-grained error analysis and systematic comparison across subcategories. \emph{MathSpatial-Bench} reveals that while humans solve these problems with 95\%+ accuracy, state-of-the-art MLLMs struggle below 60\%.

-To address \emph{data scarcity}, we construct \emph{MathSpatial-Corpus}, a large-scale dataset of 8{,}000 educational geometry problems.
-Unlike fragmented collections, it is sourced from systematic textbooks and problem banks spanning primary to high school levels.
-The corpus covers a wide range of tasks, from three-view recognition, unfolding and folding, and projection transformation to advanced challenges such as geometric property calculation, symmetry analysis, and causal reasoning.
-Each problem is accompanied by human-verified solutions, ensuring correctness and reliability, and providing task-aligned training signals to support systematic model improvement.

-To overcome the limitation of \emph{black-box reasoning}, we introduce \emph{MathSpatial-SRT}, a framework of \textbf{S}tructured \textbf{R}easoning \textbf{T}races.
-It decomposes spatial problem solving in \textit{MathSpatial} into three atomic operations: \textsc{Correlate}, which establishes correspondences across views, \textsc{Constrain}, which applies geometric and projection rules to enforce consistency, and \textsc{Infer}, which derives latent attributes or final answers.
-This minimal set is sufficient to cover diverse tasks while remaining interpretable and verifiable.
-With SRT, models learn not only to produce correct answers but also to generate reasoning traces that serve as transparent evidence for diagnosis and refinement.